Here are some helpful Health Food lists

 system, and prevention of fat and cholesterol build up in your liver.

-Healthy foods that contain choline include: organic beef liver, organic eggs,
+Healthy foods that contain choline include: Brussels sprouts, broccoli, and organic peanut butter.

 For more guidance on how to ensure optimal nourishment with natural vitamins and minerals, please view: